vimc/vimclimate/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# vimclimate: Access climate data time-series from the vaccine impact modelling consortium
+# vimclimate: Access climate data time-series from the Vaccine Impact Modelling Consortium

 <!-- badges: start -->